-Where θ_t is the angle between v and the tangent vector to sc.
+Where [stem 97c3f8c21846b55db1e93868a2cf75d8] is the angle between [stem 6c4adbc36120d62b98deef2a20d5d303] and the tangent vector to [stem 3f2f950adfce46fc2a1bd3c9aa23c13d].

 6.4.2.
 Idle Separate

 The idle separate behavior steers occupants to maintain a desired distance away from other occupants and is used when occupants are in an idle state.
 This behavior works somewhat outside the inverse steering system, in that before considering sample directions, the separation behavior calculates a desired absolute movement vector (direction and distance).